 Filter on Custom Criteria

-Filter on Custom Criteria takes an element and a set of filter criteria as input.
+Filter on Custom Criteria takes as input an element, for which data can be displayed as rows in a table view (), and a set of filter criteria.
 As many criteria as desired can be defined.
-The tool outputs an element containing only the features that satisfy the specified criteria.
+The tool outputs an element containing only the rows that satisfy the specified criteria.

 Many element types are accepted as input, including: